Snow

 Like the daffodils and snow, H.R.S.
 Benjamin, the new Director of Pine Mountain in the Post-War years was caught in an equally incongruous event.
 As the Pine Mountain boarding school teetered on the edge of collapse following the financial downturn following the war and the departure of former Director Glyn Morris, Benjamin faced overwhelming challenges.
 Buffeted by the shifting economy and by the consolidating educational framework in the early post-war years, Benjamin found himself in a blizzard of enormous challenges.
 But, with the promise of the beautiful and unique building West Wind nearly finished, he set about trying everything he knew to find the right mix of despair and enthusiasm.

 The rapid shifts in climate only added to Benjamin’s anxiety about the many looming shifts in the educational and economic climate that would have to be addressed, and as the bills for West Wind crossed his desk, he stepped up.
 The sizable building project of West Wind initiated by Morris to fill the need for a girl’s dormitory, was now a huge financial burden for Benjamin.
 Further, as the boarding students dwindled and the post-war economy grew more fragile, the boarding school was deep in a snow drift.
-But, as Benjamin walked out of the Office he saw the beauty and potential of Pine Mountain …. the daffodils pushing their way up through the snow.
+But, as Benjamin walked out of the Office he saw the beauty and potential of Pine Mountain ….”… the daffodils pushing their way up through the snow.”

 One can perhaps imagine that he was also thinking of Mary Rockwell Hook, the School’s architect sitting in the sun of Sarasota, Florida, with her daffodils and palm trees as the snow filled his disintegrating horizon.
 We will never know if his remark was one of despair or hope, but it was certainly an apt description at the time.
-It was also a common sight at the School to see the early daffodils keep trying to bloom through late winter snow … joyful yellow in a sea of white.
+It is still a common sight at the School to see the early daffodils keep trying to bloom through late winter snow … joyful yellow in a sea of white.

 February 5, 1947 an